yinqianye/The-Modding-Tree/docs/buyables.md

 - showRespec(): **optional**.
 A function determining whether or not to show the button, if respecBuyables is defined.
 Defaults to true if absent.

 - respecMessage: **optional**.
 A custom confirmation message on respec, in place of the default one.

-- branches: **optional**, This is primarially useful for buyable trees.
-An array of buyable ids.
-A line will appear from this buyable to all of the buyables in the list.
-Alternatively, an entry in the array can be a 2-element array consisting of the buyable id and a color value.
-The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).
-A third element in the array optionally specifies line width.